zangell44/ds-hiring-guide/README.md

 4. Send out 10-15 tweets (or just retweet things that interesting people have said) so your profile doesn't look empty.

-**Why you're doing it:** It might sound strange, but Startup Twitter is a place where more interesting ideas are discussed per minute than anywhere else on the Internet.
+**Why you're doing it** It might sound strange, but Startup Twitter is a place where more interesting ideas are discussed per minute than anywhere else on the Internet.
 It can also become an incredible source of deep professional connections.
 Follow enough interesting people, and you'll truly get to know them.

 # Job Search: Application Strategy